-Mr. E. B. Sams had as her guests last week, Mr. and Mrs. R. L. Sams, Palma and Debbie of New Orleans, La., also her son, Van Earl Sams, and family ing Mr. and Mrs. Tom West cott. over the week end.
+cup and attended the Edwards Mr. E. B. Sams had as her guests last week, Mr. and Mrs. R. L. Sams, Palma and Debbie wards of Abilene, Isaac Edof New Orleans, La., also her wards of Fort Worth, Alvis Edson, Van Earl Sams, and family of Vernon, Thursday of last